-The Ethereum Network is an open source project with no official developer or group of developers that controls it.
-However, the Ethereum Network's development has historically been overseen by the Ethereum Foundation and other core developers.
-The Ethereum Foundation and core developers are able to access and alter the Ethereum Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Ethereum Network's source code.
+Ethereum Foundation and core developers are able to access and alter the Ethereum Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Ethereum Network's source code.

 For example, in 2019, the Ethereum Network completed a network upgrade called Metropolis that was designed to enhance the usability of the Ethereum Network and was introduced in two stages.
 The first stage, called Byzantium, was implemented in October 2017.
-The purpose of Byzantium was to increase the network's privacy, security, and scalability and reduce the block reward from 5.0 ETH to 3.0 ETH.
+The purpose of Byzantium was to increase the network's privacy, security, and scalability and reduce the block reward from 5.0 Ether to 3.0 Ether.
 The second stage, called Constantinople, was implemented in February 2019, along with another upgrade, called St. Petersburg.
 Another network upgrade, called Istanbul, was implemented in December 2019.
-The purpose of Istanbul was to make the network more resistant to denial of service attacks, enable greater ETH and Zcash interoperability as well as other Equihash-based proof-of-work digital assets, and to increase the scalability and performance for solutions on zero-knowledge privacy technology like SNARKs and STARKs.
-The purpose of these upgrades was to prepare the Ethereum Network for the introduction of a proof-of-stake algorithm and reduce the block reward from 3.0 ETH to 2.0 ETH.
+The purpose of Istanbul was to make the network more resistant to denial of service attacks, enable greater Ether and Zcash interoperability as well as other Equihash-based proof-of-work digital assets, and to increase the scalability and performance for solutions on zero-knowledge privacy technology like SNARKs and STARKs.
+The purpose of these upgrades was to prepare the Ethereum Network for the introduction of a proof-of-stake algorithm and reduce the block reward from 3.0 Ether to 2.0 Ether.
 In the second half of 2020, the Ethereum Network began the first of several stages of an upgrade culminating in the Merge.
 The Merge amended the Ethereum Network's consensus mechanism to include proof-of-stake.
-In April 2023, the Ethereum Network completed a network upgrade called Shapella, which enabled users to unstake their previously-staked ETH and remove it from the relevant smart contract.
+In April 2023, the Ethereum Network completed a network upgrade called Shapella, which enabled users to unstake their previously-staked Ether and remove it from the relevant smart contract.
 Forthcoming planned upgrades include Dencun, which will enable "proto-danksharding."
 The purpose of proto-danksharding is to increase scalability of the Ethereum Network by allowing easy synchronization with Layer 2 networks capable of processing many more transactions than the Ethereum Blockchain alone.
 The intended effect would be to increase the rate of transactions that can be processed by the Ethereum Network.

 In 2021, the Ethereum Network implemented the EIP-1559 upgrade.
 EIP-1559 changed the methodology used to calculate the fees paid to miners (now validators).
 This new methodology splits fees into two components: a base cost and priority fee.
 The base cost is now removed from circulation, or "burnt", and the priority fee is paid to validators.
-EIP-1559 has reduced the total net issuance of ETH fees to validators.
+EIP-1559 has reduced the total net issuance of Ether fees to validators.
 The release of updates to the Ethereum Network's source code does not guarantee that the updates will be automatically adopted.
-Users and validators must accept any changes made to the Ethereum source code by downloading the proposed modification of the Ethereum Network's source code is effective only with respect to the Ethereum users and validators that download it.
+Users and validators must accept any changes made to the Ethereum source code by downloading the proposed modification of the Ethereum Network's source code.
+A modification of the Ethereum Network's source code is effective only with respect to the Ethereum users and validators that download it.
 If a modification is accepted by only a percentage of users and validators, a division in the Ethereum Network will occur such that one network will run the pre-modification source code and the other network will run the modified source code.
 Such a division is known as a "fork."
 Consequently, as a practical matter, a modification to the source code becomes part of the Ethereum Network only if accepted by participants collectively having most of the validation power on the Ethereum Network.